 Protest Pies: A Call to Action

-Welcome to my new page, my call to action, a movement called Protest Pies.
-It is my response to our new administration, my form of butter and flour activism to send a message to the world that we are better than this.
+Welcome to my page, my call to action, a movement called Protest Pies.
+It is my response to our current administration, my form of butter and flour activism to send a message to the world that we are better than this.
 Pie has never been about recipes to me.
 Pie has always been a metaphor for peace, love, sharing, and building community.
 Add to that: inclusion, equality, tolerance, fairness, honesty, integrity, generosity, dignity, decency, grace, courage, kindness.
 The list of ingredients for preserving our humanity—and our planet—is long.

 If you have been following me for any length of time you would know that:

-I taught pie-making classes to at-risk youth in high schools to kids who have been abused by their parents and foster parents, where school was their only place of hope and support — therefore I am a supporter of public education, affordable healthcare and family planning.
+I taught pie-making classes to at-risk youth in high schools to kids who have been abused by their parents and foster parents, where school was their only place of hope and support — therefore I am a supporter of public education, affordable healthcare, and family planning.

 I traveled to Newtown, Connecticut after the Sandy Hook shooting of innocent first graders and their teachers and handed out 250 pies to the grieving community — therefore I am a proponent of regulations to reduce gun violence and to improve mental health services.

 I’ve published books and blog posts, using my writing to convey heartfelt stories about humanity, about healing, about unity — therefore I am all for free speech, but not when it’s used for hate, for oppression, for spreading falsehoods, or for endangering the public.